-Capt Miller has served as staff at WESS as a BGSAR Team Leader, AGSAR Field Training Advisor (FTA) and AGSAR Lead.
-In 2014 she also staffed NESA as an AGSAR TL and in 2015 as the AGSAR Training Officer.
+Capt Miller has served on staff at WESS as a BGSAR Team Leader, AGSAR Field Training Advisor (FTA) and AGSAR Lead.
+In 2014 she staffed NESA as an AGSAR TL and in 2015, 2017 and 2018 as the AGSAR Training Officer.

 |Lt Col John Hall